encryptioneffy/csv-parser-webapplication/README.md

-# CSV Parser Web Application
+# CSV Parser: A Full-Stack Web Application
 - A Full-Stack Web Application with React on the frontend and Spark Java API on the backend
 ## Project Details